Looking for an easy way to manage your download? Try torrents. You’ll just need the best Mac torrenting client and a

 Cons: In 2019, users noted that FrostWire often tries to install unwanted additional software such as adware and malware (and WebDiscover, the browser hijacker), so you’ll need to be vigilant about unchecking additional software downloads.
 FrostWire also has a smaller list of supported trackers for its in-built search feature than some other clients.

 With a small installer, uTorrent Web is lightweight.
 It’s fast too, so your downloads won’t interfere with your other online activities.
-Search for torrents from the browser, prioritize your downloads, and manage your torrents with features like remote control, automation, and scripting. uTorrent is definitely one of the best solutions for torrenting on a Mac, although only the browser version, uTorrent Web, is compatible with Big Sur.
+Search for torrents from the browser, prioritize your downloads, and manage your torrents with features like remote control, automation, and scripting. uTorrent is definitely one of the best solutions for torrenting on a Mac, although only the browser version, uTorrent Web, is compatible with Monterey.

 Pros: uTorrent is lightweight, and its free version should suit the needs of most users.
 We love that you can search for torrents from the app and make use of the scheduling and prioritization options.

-Cons: Unfortunately, there is no 64 bit uTorrent for Mac, that's why only the browser version (uTorrent Web is compatible with Big Sur, and the free installer often tries to push you to install other programs.
+Cons: Unfortunately, there is no 64 bit uTorrent for Mac, that's why only the browser version (uTorrent Web is compatible with Monterey, and the free installer often tries to push you to install other programs).

 Light on RAM and easy to use, Transmission is one of the best torrenting client Mac solutions out there.
-At the moment it works great on Catalina, although it can be a bit glitchy at times.
-Our tech team is now testing Transmission compatibility with Big Sur.
+At the moment it works great with such macOS as Catalina, Big Sur, and Monterey.
 Transmission offers a range of features like encryption, IP filtering, remote management, and download scheduling.
 It’s also easy to customize it to automate your downloads.

 Pros: If you like a minimalistic interface, Transmission is for you.
 It’s free, there are no ads, and it’s lightweight and light on RAM - plus you can use it as a seedbox.
 Its automation features are great too.